 When first beginning to practice intuitive eating, the ten principles are especially helpful.
 As time goes on, the guidelines leave room for you to find what works best for you and adapt them to your own preferences.

 Eating intuitively can be a challenging method to adopt at first if you have a history of dieting, disordered eating, or an eating disorder.
-If that’s the case for you, I recommend working with a skilled practitioner, such as a doctor, therapist, dietitian, or coach who specializes in intuitive eating, to help provide guidance and support.
+If that’s the case for you, I recommend working with a skilled practitioner, such as a doctor, therapist, dietitian, or coach who specialized in intuitive eating to help provide guidance and support.

 Myth: Intuitive Eating Is a Free-for-All Excuse to Eat Whatever You Want, Whenever You Want